DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-updating-course-previews.md

 ---
-title: Updating course previews
+title: Making course previews consistent with Find
-description: We updated course previews to make them more consistent with Find and improve how we indicate missing content
+description: We updated course previews to make them consistent with Find and improved how we indicate missing content
 date: 2022-08-22
 screenshots:
   items: